 Amy is another coaching client.
 She realized as we worked together that she wants to use her drive to help create a sustainable world, She is using her IT skills within a company whose mission and values match her own.

 Each of these women looked inward, discovering what makes them feel most alive, and what they feel called to share with the world.
 Each discovered ways to take intentionally and purposefully share their gifts with others.

-Kerra and I have realized that we can bring together and share our two unique sets of gifts and talents , and we’re excited about doing that.
-We’re collaborating on creating an interactive online workshop to engage you in discovery of your own gifts and talents, and of options for sharing them within your own beloved communities.
+Kerra and I find our deep gladness in bringing together and sharing our two unique sets of gifts and talents, and we’re excited about doing that.
+We’re creating an interactive online workshop to engage you in discovery of your own gifts and talents, and of options for sharing them within your own beloved communities.

-Our workshop, WOKE: Changing the World by Awakening to Yourself happens on October 13th, 1-3 PM Eastern time.
-Contact me to be notified when registration opens.
+Our online workshop, WOKE: Changing the World by Awakening to Yourself happens on October 13th, 1-3 PM Eastern time.
+Register now to save your spot!